How many occasions have you bought something online and felt a little forgotten?

 - Customers who purchase less now, but still positively interact on social media

-You can mix ‘n’ match the formulas as you please, calculating all kinds of averages such as expected customer engagement level, customer lifetime value and churn rate — making them extremely powerful insights to own and access.
+You can mix ‘n’ match the formulas as you please, calculating all kinds of averages such as customer service interactions (to determine the impact of support), customer engagement levels (on different platforms), or customer lifetime value (both actual and predicted) — making them extremely powerful insights to own and access.

 Once you have your data segmented, you can be rest assured you’re hitting the right people with the best offers at the optimal stage in their journey.